Federated Stochastic Gradient Langevin Dynamics: Experiments

 \textbf{Results:} Figure \ref{fig:blobs} shows the posterior samples as a function of the number of local updates the method takes before passing the chain to the next device.
 For comparison, Figure \ref{fig:blob_posterior} shows samples from the analytical posterior.
-As we can see from the results, the proposed method (CG-DSGLD) converges adequately to the true posterior while DSGLD diverges towards a mixture of local approximations.
+As we can see from the results, the proposed method (FSGLD) converges adequately to the true posterior while DSGLD diverges towards a mixture of local approximations.
 This discrepancy becomes more prominent as we further increase the number of local updates, therefore delaying communication.
 Figure \ref{fig:mse_blobs} compares the convergence in terms of the number of posterior samples.
-While DSGLD with a hundred local updates converges as fast as CG-DSGLD, it plateaus at a higher MSE.
-Note that in contrast with DSGLD, CG-DSGLD is insensitive to the number of local updates in the current experiment.
+While DSGLD with a hundred local updates converges as fast as FSGLD, it plateaus at a higher MSE.
+Note that in contrast with DSGLD, FSGLD is insensitive to the number of local updates in the current experiment.

-\paragraph{Quantifying $\epsilon_s^2$'s.} \autoref{prop:conv_cgdsgld} states that the upper-bound on the MSE of CG-DSGLD deteriorate as $\epsilon_1^2, \ldots, \epsilon_S^2$ increase.
+\paragraph{Quantifying $\epsilon_s^2$'s.} \autoref{prop:conv_cgdsgld} states that the upper-bound on the MSE of FSGLD deteriorates as $\epsilon_1^2, \ldots, \epsilon_S^2$ increase.
 While computing $\epsilon_s^2$'s is intractable for most models, we can approximate it in this simple case using a grid.
-The same can be done for $\gamma_s^2$'s, which govern the DSGLD bound in similar manner.
+The same can be done for $\gamma_s^2$'s, which govern the DSGLD bound in a similar manner.
 Figure \ref{fig:epsilonvsgamma} shows that $\epsilon_s^2 \ll \gamma_s^2 $ for all shards $s$.
-This phenomenon also corroborate with the results in \autoref{fig:mse_blobs}, which show the MSE of CG-DSLGD converges to much smaller values than DSGLD.
+This phenomenon also corroborates with the results in \autoref{fig:mse_blobs}, which show that the MSE of FSLGD converges to much smaller values than DSGLD.